shenhab/YamlCV/README.md

 >1. is an expert in automating patching workflows across multible teams.
 >
 >**Projects:**
 >1.
-Enhancing patching automation for several fleets (across several teams).
+Enhancing patching automation for several fleets (across several teams) (reduced patching time from 40+ days to 7 days).
->1. owning a fleet of bastions, and developing it to reach zero touch build workflows.
+>1. owning a fleet of bastions, and developing it to reach zero touch build workflows (in progress).

 ### - Cloud Support Engineer in [Amazon Web Services](https://aws.amazon.com/):
 >**Description:** Supporting “Amazon Web Services’ Enterprise customers” to solve their infrastructure problems through mail, chat, or Phone calls and recommending the best ways to assist them in achieving their aim maintaining the best possible Performance and the minimal price.